gecko0307/wgpu-dlang/README.md

 # WebGPU demo in D
 A minimal WebGPU-based render engine that can load and display textured and shaded OBJ files.
 Uses [bindbc-wgpu](https://github.com/gecko0307/bindbc-wgpu) to load WebGPU functions and SDL2 to create a window.
 Written in [D language](https://dlang.org).

+The demo renders a Cerberus model by Andrew Maximov.

+[![Screenshot](screenshot.jpg)](screenshot.jpg)

 **Warning: highly experimental!** I've tested it on Windows and Linux so far.
 It probably should work on macOS, however has not been tested yet.

-[![Screenshot](screenshot.jpg)](screenshot.jpg)

 To run the application, you should install [SDL2](https://www.libsdl.org) and [wgpu-native 22.1](https://github.com/gfx-rs/wgpu-native).
 Under Windows, `SDL2.dll` and `wgpu_native.dll` can be copied to the application directory.